Polprzewodnikowy/SummerCart64/README.md

 ---

-## Help / Q&A

-For any questions related to this project, please use [*Discussions*](https://github.com/Polprzewodnikowy/SummerCart64/discussions) tab in GitHub repository.
-Using discussions tab is highly encouraged as it allows to have centralized knowledge database accessible for everyone interested in this project.

-I'm also active at [N64brew](https://discord.gg/8VNMKhxqQn) Discord server as `korgeaux` but keep in mind that [*Discussions*](https://github.com/Polprzewodnikowy/SummerCart64/discussions) tab is a preferred option.

-Note that my time is limited so I can't answer all questions.

----

 ## How do I get one?

 Most up to date information about purchasing/manufacturing options is available on https://summercart64.dev website!